appbaseio/Docs/content/docs/reactivesearch/react-searchbox/examples.md

 ### Basic Usage

-In this example we can see the usage of some of the props that are available with vue `search-box` like `autoSuggest`, `enablePopularSuggestions`, `enableRecentSearches`, `showVoiceSearch`, usage of `QueryRules` to get the promoted results, etc.
+In this example we can see the usage of some of the props that are available with react `search-box` like `autoSuggest`, `enablePopularSuggestions`, `enableRecentSearches`, `showVoiceSearch`, usage of `QueryRules` to get the promoted results, etc.

 <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@anikghosh/ReactSearchBoxBasicExample?lite=true"></iframe>